muchokwon/clova-client-developer-guide/en-KR/Develop/References/CIC_API.md

 | Content-type            | <ul><li>JSON data: <code>application/json; charset=UTF-8</code></li><li>Binary audio data: <code>application/octet-stream</code></li></ul> |

 ### Request message
 To send a user request or the client state to CIC, you need to send an [event message](#Event) and additional speech data in the form of a [multipart message](#MultipartMessage).
 The content and structure of an event message are determined by the type of information the event message is delivering.
-This information type is categorized as [interfaces](#CICInterface).
+This information type is categorized as [message interfaces](/Develop/References/Message_Interfaces.md).

 ### Request example